 - 2 tbsp peanut butter natural

 In a separate bowl, mash the banana and add it to the oats.
-Continue to cook on a reduced heat and simmer uncovered for about 20 minutes, making sure to stir often.
-If you want a creamier texture, let cook for an additional 10 minutes.
+Continue to cook on a reduced heat, making sure to stir often.
+I find that for the first 10 minutes, stirring every few minutes is sufficient.
+Increasing stirring frequency the longer the oats are cooking.

 You know the oats are finished when they are nice and creamy.
-Remove them from the heat and add the peanut butter, honey, cinnamon and flax.
+Remove them from the heat and add the peanut butter, maple syrup and hemp hearts.
 Give it a good stir to ensure everything is well blended.

 This dish is great as leftovers for the following morning.
 Simply store in an airtight container in the fridge for up to a week.
 In the morning add a splash of milk or milk alternative and eat cold or reheated.